edenreich/console-generator/README.md

 ## Basic Usage

-Simply run `console-cli make:command --name [command_name]`, check commands directory, you should have a new generated command.
+Simply run `console-generator make:command --name [command_name]`, check commands directory, you should have a new generated command.